4 Ways to Be a Good Online Example

 1. How Much Time Do You Invest?

-When your kids reflect back on their childhoods one day, will they envision mom on the sofa staring at her laptop?
-The constant accessibility of the internet through our phones and other wireless devices makes it easy for that to be something you “go to” by default every time you stop moving.
-Consider tracking the number of times you log on per day and how long you stay on for a period of time (count all devices, even your smartphone)--you may be shocked at the totals!
+When your kids reflect back on their childhoods one day, the last thing you want them to envision is their mom on the sofa staring at her laptop.
+The constant accessibility of the internet through our phones and other wireless devices last thing makes it easy for that to be something you “go to” by default every time you stop moving.
+Consider tracking the number of times you log on per day and how long you stay on for a period of time (count all devices, even your smartphone)–you may be shocked at the totals!

 2. Do You Have Boundaries?